Key Legal Components of Lease Agreements

 When you are forming your lease, you should always have some key components.
 Some of these components may change depending on the tenants, but the basic rules remain the same.
 Make sure you include all of these articles in your lease to ensure that it is a solid and legal document.

 Any lease should clearly define who the landlord is (you) and who the tenants are.
 They should be listed by legal name to ensure that the lease can be legally executed.
 By listing people by name, you can legally bind them to the agreement.
-Without names, it will simply state landlord and tenant without properly defining them by name and it cannot be executed.
+Without names, it will simply state "landlord" and "tenant" without properly defining them by name and it cannot be executed.

 This should also include a clause about eviction if that is a possible outcome of failure to pay.
 You want to be very clear with this language so you can enforce it in the case that tenants do not pay the rent on time.